-Earth Day Exploring at Lake Alvin and The Historic Klondike Dam
+Earth Day Exploring in South Dakota: Lake Alvin and The Historic Klondike Dam

-Yesterday was Earth Day (April 22, 2021), and what better way to celebrate than to get out and explore the Earth!
+What better way to celebrate Earth Day than to get out and explore the Earth!

 I will fully admit, I'm not super outdoorsy, but I don't mind a little walkabout once in a while.

 First up, Lake Alvin.
-Lake Alvin is located in Lincoln County near Harrisburg and Newton Hills State Park.
+Lake Alvin is located in Lincoln County, South Dakota near Harrisburg and Newton Hills State Park.
 Lake Alvin is a man-made lake formed by a dam on the Nine Mile Creek before it enters the Big Sioux River.

 According to the Games, Fish, and Parks website, "Although small in size, Lake Alvin has become a very popular area.
 This 59-acre park is best known for its beach facilities and excellent fishing."

-Next up was the Historic Klondike Dam, which I'll be honest, I had never heard of before.
+Next up was the Historic Klondike Dam on the Big Sioux River, which I'll be honest, I had never heard of before.

 The Klondike Dam used to be home to a flour mill.
 The mill was taken out in 2013, however, some remnants of that mill are still there.